REVrobotics/CANBridge/README.md

 ## Overview

-This respository is for the CANBridge software that is run on non-roboRIO platforms.
+This repository is for the CANBridge software that is run on non-roboRIO platforms.

 ## Build Requirements